hupkit/hupkit/README.md

 * Merge pull-requests with preservation of all information (description and GitHub discussion).
 * (Up)Merge version branches without mistakes.
 * Create new releases with a proper changelog, and no gaps in version numbers.
+* (Automatically) Split a monolith repository into READ-ONLY repositories.

 This tool is designed for project maintainers with a good knowledge of Git and GitHub.
 If you have some special needs, please see the contributing section below.